Yan Gomes Player Props: Cubs vs. Red Sox

 Yan Gomes At The Plate

-- Gomes is hitting .262 with four doubles, eight home runs and nine walks.
+- Gomes has four doubles, eight home runs and nine walks while hitting .262.

-- In 12.5% of his games this season, he has homered, and 4% of his trips to the plate.
+- He has gone deep in 12.3% of his games this season, and 4% of his trips to the dish.

-- Gomes has an RBI in 22 of 56 games this year, with multiple RBI in six of them.
-He has also driven home three or more of his team's runs in one contest.
+- In 38.6% of his games this year, Gomes has driven in at least one run.
+In six of those games (10.5%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.